What is the benefit of a Solar Diesel Controller in a Solar hybrid project?

 Combine solar to a diesel backup to remedy an unreliable grid

 Some developing countries like South Africa and India face extended hours of load shedding and complete blackouts.
-And even Western countries like the USA face the same predicaments as seen in last year’s Texas blackout or California fires.
+And even Western countries like USA face the same predicaments as seen in last year’s Texas blackout or California fires.

 Many companies have started installing solar installations to increase local production and reduce their dependency on backup diesel generators to address this problem.
 They try to ensure continuous power supply on-site through the use of solar panels in addition to the backup diesel generators.